Ayush-Poddar-2003/Web-Development/ReactJs/12_Hooks.md

 # HOOKS
 Introduced after React 16.8.
-Older react used class-based components but now functional.
+Older react used class-based components but now functional are used.

-To achieve state, lifecycle, other features like class componenents in functional components, we use hooks.
+To achieve state, lifecycle, other features of class componenents in functional components, we use hooks.

 Popular Hooks :-